Baked Chicken Cutlet Recipe

 Follow these instructions to taste the baked chicken cutlet recipe

-Step 1: Gather and Prep Ingredients
+Step2: Assembly and Prep Ingredients

-Step 2: Prepare the Egg Mixture
+step2: Prepare the Egg Mixture

-Step 3: Trim and Slice the Chicken
+Step 3: Slice and Chop the Chicken

-Step 4: Flatten the Chicken
+Step 4:Flatten the Chicken

 Step 5: Coat the Chicken

-Step 6: Prepare for Baking
+Step 6: Prepare Baking

-Step 7: Bake to Perfection
+Step 7:.
+Bake to Perfection

 (Optional) Sprinkle with salt flakes or coarse salt before serving.